 With Beethovenfest 2018 set at 25 different locations and a total budget of €4.6 million ($5.67 million), Sridharan described the city's subsidy of €1.6 million as a "modest contribution to a festival program unparalleled in quality."

 At the press conference preceding the downbeat to the festival on August 31, Martin Schumacher, department head of culture in Bonn, announced plans to continue the subsidy at the same level even beyond 2020, the 250th anniversary of the composer's birth.

 A Fifth of Beethoven

-The central work is Beethoven's Symphony No. 5, which turns up on the lineup in multiple trappings, beginning with the festival opening with the Orchestre Philharmonique de Radio France.
+The central work of this year's fest is Beethoven's Symphony No. 5, which turns up on the lineup in multiple trappings, beginning with the festival opening with the Orchestre Philharmonique de Radio France.
 A contrasting rendition is offered on September 8 by the Orchestra of the Age of Enlightenment, based in London.

 On September 12, Duo Jost Costa will play a veritably quirky adaptation of the durable work for four pianists at two pianos.
 Finally, the piece will also be heard — and seen by means of computer-designed animation — at an event on September 15, featuring students from local schools.

 Apart from Beethoven's Fifth, the program includes his First and Eighth Symphonies, all three Leonore Overtures, the first four piano concertos and the five late piano sonatas.
 The latter are rendered by the renowned pianist Andras Schiff and his onetime student Denes Varjon, along with piano music by Franz Schubert, Robert Schumann, Bela Bartok, Alban Berg and others.

 Read more: BTHVN Week explores Beethoven, folk music